PolySync/oscc/control/joystick_commander/BUILD.md

 # Building joystick-commander

-The joystick commander uses a cmake system to build.
+The joystick commander uses cmake to build.

 It defaults to a socketcan based interface for the build, but has the option to support the Kvaser linuxcan module also.